Cuyahoga Falls Park Board

 - Innovate and invest in our neighborhood parks through partnerships

 - Invigorate the local economy by enhancing and promoting our local parks and programming

 - Be environmental and community stewards through education and action

-- Improve the wellness, wellbeing and safety of our community through scholarship funding
+- Improve the wellness, well-being and safety of our community through scholarship funding

 The Partnership strives to develop opportunities for innovative growth by utilizing its valuable role as a nonprofit charity.
-This includes building relationship with community leaders and providing resources when possible.
+This includes building relationships with community leaders and providing resources when possible.
 Learn more about the Cuyahoga Falls Partnership for Parks on its website.